Quantum Multiplexer Simplification for State Preparation: Multiplexers Simplification

 In Algorithm \ref{alg:2}, we traveled the positions of the array whose index is a power of two.
-So, the operations at the interior of the while loop in line 3 are executed $O(\log_2{N})$ times.
-In the interior of the loop, the cost in the worst case is given by $O(N + \frac {N}{2d} \cdot C_{Verif})$, where $C_{Verif}$ is the cost of the Algorithm \ref{alg:3}.
-This conclusion is valid because we copy the array in line 6, and the instructions in the interior of the loop in line 9 (the call to the function in Algorithm \ref{alg:3}) are repeated according to the number of repetitions.
-As $C_{Verif}$ is in $O(d)$, the total cost of this algorithm in the worst case is $O(N \log_2{N})$.
-Therefore, we conclude that the cost of this approach to multiplexer simplification is linearithmic.
+So, the operations in the interior of the loop in Line~\ref{line:for_power2} are executed $O(\log_2{N})$ times.
+The function \RepetitionVerify traverses all the operators and has linear complexity.
+The set deleted\_set has at most $N/2$ indexes and lines 10 to 11 have also a linear complexity.
+The complexity of \RepetitionSearch is $C_{repetition\_search} =O(N \log_2{N}))$ and we conclude that the complexity of the overall simplification is linearithmic.